pranjalwalia/VonNeumann-machine-emulator/Readme.txt

 Pranjal Walia
 IMT2019062

+# View the Readme in terminal
+$ cat Readme.txt

 -- The project is a submission for ComputerArch.
 Assignment 1 -- An emulation of the IAS Instruction Set, implemented using python3.x